180 Degree Rule: A Somewhat Predictable Yet Darkly Compelling Debut (LFF Review)

 The narrative becomes even darker as it progresses, twisting down an uncomfortable, doomed path.
 These turns in the narrative will not be for everyone and are more than a little reminiscent of A Separation.
 Marital court scenes ensue and the strife in Sara and Hamed’s marriage comes to glaring, merciless light.
 The ending is not totally surprising either, and arrives abruptly.
 At only 83 minutes, 180 Degree Rule is perhaps too slim for its own good, as the ending especially could have used some breathing room.
 Even though the film remains morbidly compelling throughout, it does not linger in one’s mind.
 It is a motion picture to ponder while it is happening, but once it’s over, there is not much left to contemplate.

 However, 180 Degree Rule features devastating performances, especially Sahar Dolatshahi, who commands the film.
 She navigates through the stark and distant emotions of Sara with conviction, going from kind and helpful to silent and broken.
 While some may argue that her character does not develop naturally throughout the narrative, the drastic shift in her character feels entirely believable due to the immense trauma she faces.
 A regular person who is traumatized will not act in a way everyone else would expect of them, and, although this decision may not conform to traditional storytelling tactics, it makes for a more brutal and realistic viewing experience.
 While 180 Degree Rule is not wholly original and may put off some viewers with its unrelenting darkness, it is an interesting experiment in unconventional storytelling as well as a fairly compelling exploration of grief and morality.

-180 Degree Rule will be screened digitally, at the BFI London Film Festival, from Friday 9 October 2020: click here to get your ticket.
+180 Degree Rule will be screened digitally, at the BFI London Film Festival, from Friday 9 October 2020.